Consumer Awareness Guide

 Unfortunately, in many martial arts clubs, the best stuff is reserved for the 'inner circle'.
 But that's not the case at our club.
 We are willing to teach advanced skills, and you'll practise with our black belt instructors.

 We offer aikido classes, self defence seminars, and private lessons in aikido, aiki principles, self protection, pressure points & power development.

-You are welcome to come along to our training hall on thursday evenings at the Holy Cross Community Centre, 330 Chichester Road, Bognor Regis, West Sussex, UK.
+You are welcome to come to our training hall on Thursday evenings at Holy Cross Community Centre, 330 Chichester Road, Bognor Regis, West Sussex, UK.

 Our junior aikido classes are for ages 7-15 years - 6.00-7.30pm.

 And... our adult aikido classes for ages 16 years+ - 7.30-9.15pm

 On your first visit, take our 10 minute consultation without obligation.
 We will answer your questions, and discuss your individual requirements.